 There's no doubt about it.
-Home renovation and building is a booming industry in Canada.
+Home building and renovation is a booming industry in Canada.
 The Atlas Group said that the industry has been steadily growing since 2013, and it's been outperforming the entire economy.

 Canadians spent 68 billion dollars on renovations and home builds in 2014.
 It was predicted that Canadians were going to spend 53 billion dollars on home renovations alone.
 Despite these astonishing numbers, Canadians are still dissatisfied with the square footage of existing large homes in the country.